-PLAINTIFFS' OPPOSITION TO DEFENDANT DANIEL DEFENSE'S MOTION TO DISMISS THE FIRST AMENDED COMPLAINT
+PLAINTIFFS' OPPOSITION TO DEFENDANT DANIEL DEFENSE'S RULE 12(B)(6) MOTION TO DISMISS

-To the Honorable Judge Moses:
+To the Honorable Chief U.S. District Court Judge Moses:

-Sandra C. Torres, individually and as mother and representative of the estate of decedent, E.T., and as next friend of E.S.T., Minor Child; Eli Torres, Jr.; and Justice Torres (collectively "Plaintiffs") file this brief in opposition to the motion to dismiss the First Amended Complaint filed by Defendants Daniel Defense, LLC and Daniel Defense, Inc. (together "Daniel Defense").
+Christina Zamora, individually and as next friend of M.Z.; Ruben Zamora, individually and as next friend of M.Z.; and Jamie Torres, individually and as next friend of K.T. (collectively "Plaintiffs") file this brief in opposition to the motion to dismiss filed by Defendants Daniel Defense, LLC and Daniel Defense, Inc. (together "Daniel Defense").
 The Court should deny that motion for the reasons set forth below.